TysonAndre/pecl-teds/README.md

  * using a hash table with `Teds\strict_hash` to deduplicate values.
  */
 function unique_values(iterable $iterable): array {
-    // NOTE: The native implementation is a work in progress,
-	// this is inefficient because proper hash tables aren't implemented yet.

 	// Without Teds installed, this takes quadratic time instead of linear time.
 	$result = [];
 	foreach ($iterable as $value) {